 In large teams and organizations where you have lots of users and guests, it’s even more important to assign the right people to the right tasks and have their permissions set correctly.
 By using the features below you can start to dynamically assign users to tasks based on their role, and set only the tasks you’d like them to work on to be visible.

 You can also set tasks to be reviewed and approved with our special Approvals tasks.
 Tasks can be signed off on by a designated person or a manager with just one click from their email or phone, so they don’t even need to be at their desk to keep your processes moving along.
 Neat huh?

 You can use any combination of these three features to totally transform the way you and your team work together.

 Role Assignments allow you to dynamically assign a person to tasks in a workflow run based on their role.
 The default setting in all workflow runs with this feature is the workflow run creator.
 In addition to this, you can also select a person from a group, for those occasions when you want a different team member to pick up, say, different clients or different projects.
 It’s also possible to assign someone dynamically to tasks by using their email address in an email form field.
-This is great when you want to invite free members or guests on the fly, and it’s also a slight workaround for you not being able to assign those types of users to tasks in your workflow in advance – you’re welcome! 😉
+This is great when you want to invite Guests (Internal) or Guests (External) on the fly, and it’s also a slight workaround for you not being able to assign those types of users to tasks in your workflow in advance – you’re welcome! 😉